Time-Aware Evidence Ranking for Fact-Checking

-Instead of defining evidence relevance as a property proportional to recency, the time-dependent ranking methods introduced in this paper define evidence relevance in terms of closeness: claim-evidence and evidence-evidence closeness.
-We discuss two time-dependent ranking methods: claim-centered closeness and evidence-centered clustering ranking.

-The claim-centered closeness ranking method follows the hypothesis that a topic and its related subtopics are discussed around the same time \citep{martins2019modeling}.
-That said, the likelihood that an evidence snippet concerns the same topic or event as the claim decreases when the temporal distance between claim and evidence increases.
-In other words, evidence posted around the same time as the claim is considered more relevant than evidence posted long before or after the claim.
+\begin{theorem} Assuming that a topic and its related subtopics are discussed around the same time \citep{martins2019modeling}, evidence is more relevant when it is published around the same time as the claim and becomes less relevant as the temporal distance between claim and evidence grows. \end{theorem} This ranking method assigns ranking scores to evidence snippets in terms of their temporal vicinity to the claim.
 For ground truth ranking \(R_i\), we rank all \(e_{i_{j}}\) based on \(\abs{{\Delta}t(e_{i_{j}})}\) in ascending order, satisfying the following constraint: